AuG-24/Dell-15-3568-Hackintosh-10.13.6/README.md

 Step 14:- Delete EFI Folder ..

-Step 15:- Download EFI Folder from this post ..
+Step 15:- Download EFI.zip Folder from this post ..
+Extract it..

 Step 16:- Paste this in the place of that EFI Folder..